autonity/docs.autonity.org/validators/migrate-vali/index.md

 aut contract tx --abi Autonity.abi --address 0xBd770416a3345F91E4B34576cb804a576fa48EB1 updateEnode <NODE_ADDRESS> <ENODE>
 ```

-  On commit, the transaction will update the validator's registered enode URL in system state.
+On commit, the transaction will update the validator's registered enode URL in system state. you can view the updated enode using `aut validator info --validator`.

 ### Step 3: Migrate to new environment